MichielDerhaeg/build-linux/README.md

              --boot-directory="$PWD/boot" \
              /dev/loop0
 ```
+Ubuntu users might need to install ``grub-pc-bin`` first if they are on an EFI
+system.

 The ``--target=i386-pc`` tells grub to use the simple msdos MBR bootloader.
 This
 is often the default, but this can vary from machine to machine so you better
 specify it here.
 The ``--boot-directory`` options tells grub to install the grub